Financial Year 2023 End Sale: Get upto 40% OFF on Job-oriented Training! Offer Ending in

 Html.ListBoxFor(m => m.Hobbies, new MultiSelectList(new [] {"Cricket", "Chess"})) Output: <select id="Hobbies" multiple="multiple" name="Hobbies"> <option>Cricket</option> <option>Chess</option> </select>

-These helpers figure out what HTML elements are required to render based on properties of your model class.
+These helpers figure out what HTML elements are required to render based on the properties of your model class.
 This is a very flexible approach for displaying data to the user, although it requires some initial care and attention to set up.
-To setup proper HTML element with Templated HTML Helper, make use of DataType attribute of DataAnnitation class.
+To set up a proper HTML element with Templated HTML Helper, make use of the DataType attribute of the DataAnnitation class.

-For example, when you use DataType as Password, A templated helper automatically render Password type HTML input element.
+For example, when you use DataType as a Password, A templated helper automatically renders the Password type HTML input element.

 Templated Helper